 Stage 6 Life Skills courses have no HSC examinations and results cannot be used in the calculation of a student’s ATAR.

 Time allocation for courses

 When programming Life Skills courses all indicative hour requirements should be met.
-This will ensure the courses are credentialed on the HSC.
+This will ensure the courses are credentialled on the HSC.
 Each Stage 6 Life Skills course has an indicative hour requirement of 120 hours in Year 11 and 120 hours in Year 12 with the exception of the Studies of Religion I Life Skills course which requires 60 indicative hours in both Year 11 and Year 12.

 In some cases it may be necessary to vary the time allocated by increasing the number of hours of study for a course.
 When considering whether an increase in time is necessary, schools should ensure that indicative hour requirements for each enrolled course are met.